 Students may appeal their disciplinary actions by contacting the Program Director in writing within 48 hours after the student has been notified of their disciplinary sanctions.
 The Program Director will confer with the ORTHO DEO, or the Graduate College if necessary, on the matter.
 The DEO and PD will hear the student's appeal and investigate the matter.
 The Program Director will notify the student of the decision in writing.
-If the student issue involves the PD, the ORTHO DEO will hear the student's appeal and determine a resolution to the issue.
-The DEO will notify the student and the Program Director of their decision in writing.
+If the student issue involves the PD, the ORTHO DEO will hear the student and the Program Director of their decision in writing.
 Questions involving judgment of performance will not be reviewed beyond the departmental level.
 If, however, the student feels there has been unfairness or some procedural irregularity concerning dismissal, the student may pursue a grievance according to the Academic Grievance Procedure (AGP) established by the Graduate College.
 The student should consult with the Graduate College prior to initiating an academic grievance.